GraphWalker/graphwalker.github.io/content/cli/cli-source.md

 This command requires an input model file, and an input template.

 * `--blocked`, `-b`<br>
 This option enables or disables the [BLOCKED](/yed_model_syntax#keywords) feature.
 When "-b true" GraphWalker will filter out elements in models with the keyword BLOCKED.
-When "-b false" GraphWalker will not filter out any elements in models with the keyword BLOCKED.
-Default: true
+When "-b false" GraphWalker will not filter out any elements in models with the keyword BLOCKED. <br>
+Default is true.

 ## Examples